Decentralized Live Migration

 To view the Destination VM, select by the Namespace vm-live-migration-destination to expand it and click on the virtual machine named vm-migration-ns-ns-live.

-On the Virtual machine details page, you will see the the Destination VM.
+On the Virtual machine details page, you will see the Destination VM.
 If the migration has not started, it will have a status of WaitingForReceiver.

 If the Migration has started and is in the early stages, the VM will a status of Starting.